nirajdesai70-del/NSW_Estimation_Software/features/master/organization/README.md

 # Master — Organization

-This folder defines the Organization master concept and policies.
+This folder defines the Organization master concept and global fields.

 ## Usage References